Cycling: Carapaz holds off Nibali as Roglic loses more ground in Giro

 Roglic had Briton Simon Yates and Dutchman Bauke Mollema with him to try to limit his time losses.

-Writing by Julien Pretot; Editing by Hugh Lawson
+Writing by Julien Pretot; Editing by Hugh Lawson and Christian Radnedge